 My dream Italian itinerary was already in my head before I knew I’d be going there, honestly.
-I mean, there are just some things you have to see in your first trip to Italy… the Colosseum, Pompeii, the Vatican, Venice… I wanted to see all these, while still leaving myself time to wander aimlessly in each of their cities.
+There are just some things you have to see in your first trip to Italy… the Colosseum, Pompeii, the Vatican, Venice… I wanted to see all these, while still leaving myself time to wander aimlessly in each of their cities.

-I focused on the more historic and literary sights of Northern Italy (with just a taste of Southern Italy in Naples—literally—for Pompeii and pizza).
-I was interested in the most iconic and romantic cities of Northern Italian, as well as history and archaeological attractions.
+For this itinerary, I focused on the more historic and literary sights of Northern Italy (with just a taste of Southern Italy in Naples—literally—for Pompeii and pizza).
+This Italy itinerary is for you if you love the iconic and romantic cities of Northern Italy, as well as history and archaeological attractions.

 The cities in my 10 day Italy itinerary were thus as follows: Venice (2 nights), Verona (1 night), Florence (2 nights), Rome (3 nights), and Naples (2 nights).

-If you were interested in more modern and chic Milan (and keeping it a true Northern Italy trip), you could swap the 2 nights in Naples for that.
-If you’re less of a Shakespeare buff and not particularly interested in Verona, you could swap those, as well.
+If you dig the vibe over in modern, chic Milan (and keeping it a true Northern Italy trip), you could swap the 2 nights in Naples for that.
+If you’re less of a Shakespeare buff, you could swap out Verona instead.
 You could also skip Verona and add an extra night in Florence to see more of the surrounding countryside, something I wish I’d had time to do.
 There are a lot of ways to customize this itinerary based on your unique interests and preferences!

 My flight arrived in Venice on a Tuesday at 9PM.
 I left Italy about a week and and a half later, from Naples on a Friday morning.
-I stayed in five different cities over ten nights, spending a total of 9 1/2 days in Italy (since I arrived late in the evening and left early in the morning).
+Staying in five different cities over ten nights, I spent a total of 9 1/2 days in Italy (since I arrived late in the evening and left early in the morning).

 I found this timeframe very doable, but wouldn’t have added any more stops or day trips to my trip itinerary.

-There weren’t a ton of budget accommodation options in Venice, compared to the other cities.
+Venice doesn’t have a ton of budget options compared to the other cities.
 I stayed at Generator Venice, which is actually located a short ferry ride from Venice proper, on Giudecca island!
 This turned out to be a magical and really unique experience; after taking the bus from the airport into Venice, I wasted no time in getting on a water taxi out onto the canals, and my first views of Venice were of its beautiful lights bouncing off the water as I floated towards my hostel.
 Generator Venice had an awesome bar and great vibe.
 The ferry ride was easy, quick, and pretty.

-I did not see much that first evening, as I was exhausted, but had a couple of Peronis at the hostel before crashing.
+I did not see much that first evening—the day’s travel was exhausting—but had a couple of Peronis at the hostel before crashing.
 If you find yourself with more time (and energy) during your first evening in Venice, I’d recommend just wandering around the city and having a meal and glass of wine on the water after your long flight.
 Ya know, keep it casual.